Kansas vs. Kentucky: Odds, spread, over/under - November 14

 - Odds to win the national championship: +1000

-- Kansas is best in the country in terms of its odds to win the national championship (+1000), and resides in the same spot, according to the computer rankings.
+- In terms of its odds to win the national championship (+1000), Kansas is best in college basketball.
+It is the same according to the computer rankings.

 - Kansas' chances of winning the national championship, based on its odds, are 9.1%.